Everything you need for your Grindelwald ski holiday.

 Grindelwald apres ski and nightlife

-Bistro Memory: A cozy haven, it serves a mix of warm beverages and cocktails.
+Bistro Memory: a cozy haven, it serves a mix of warm beverages and cocktails.

-Avocado Bar: Known for its refreshing drinks and lively ambiance.
+Avocado Bar: known for its refreshing drinks and lively ambiance.